 Set aside time daily

-Everyone knows that the best way to make something a habit is to practice it continually - and there’s no exception with yoga!
+Everyone knows that the best way to make something a habit is to practise it continually - and there’s no exception with yoga!
 Just like making your bed, doing your homework after school and taking the dog for a walk, they soon become second nature after weeks of practice.
 We recommend setting aside time everyday, whether it be half an hour in the morning or ten minutes to help you wind down before bed - that way, you’ll ensure that you are practicing it daily and it will slowly form part of your everyday routine.
-Not only does it give you something to look forward to, it also holds you accountable which is proven to be super effective!
-Plus, if your kids are scheduled to do PE daily, you could even work 10-15 minutes of yoga into their PE lessons - they won’t even realise they’re exercising!
+Not only does it give you something to look forward to, it also holds you accountable which is proven to be super effective.
+Plus, if your kids are scheduled to do PE daily, you could even work 10-15 minutes of yoga into their PE lessons - they won’t even realise they’re exercising.

 Set up a specific yoga spot

 Another top tip is to set up a specific yoga spot - be it the living room, play room or even a corner of the bedroom - ensure that you and your kids know that when it’s time for yoga, that’s where they head to.
 This way, you are able to establish a clear spot and allow practising yoga to become more natural and part of daily life.
 Maybe you want to add a few pillows or a yoga mat if you’ve got one?
 Plus, if the weather stays super sunny, why not take it outside to the garden - then you can catch some rays whilst getting your daily dose of mindfulness!
 We can’t think of a better way to start our mornings.